m-misiura/resume/index.md

 - Improved technical writing skills by drafting engagement letters and client reports
 - Performed VAT costs and savings reviews
 - Demonstrated strong independent research skills and initiative by creating a large database of North East-based companies, which was utilised across regional offices for business development and client targeting
-- Developed an eye for detail during monthly case law presentations

 ## <i class="fas fa-graduation-cap"></i> Education